Client operations and reporting guide

-Marketing Agency Reporting Best Practices That Actually Improve Retention
+Marketing Agency Reporting Best Practices for Clearer Client Communication

 Report weekly, not monthly